RITlug/runbook/docs/events/event-management-system.rst

 .. hint::

    The official name for our club in RIT's system is *Linux Users Group*.
+   Events should be entered as "Student Org Space Confirmed" to signal club office to approve them, at which point they will change to "Student Org Event Approved" (or similar).
+   FYI, at time of writing the process for rooms not available normally (such as Golisano labs) is being changed, specifics unknown.

 Account privileges are managed through CampusGroups (see :doc:`../administration/campusgroups-management`).
 Make sure eboard members are current for grant or revoke privileges.